 Drongo Maps is available Windows, macOS and Linux.
 It is distributed as a single executable, meaning that no installation process is necessary.
 Note for Windows users: Windows Defender may incorrectly flag Drongo as a potential virus.
 Please follow these instructions to work around the issue.

 The tool supports a number of features which are designed to support advanced use cases.
 However, basic usage is intended to be self-explanatory:

 - Use File → Open TCP or File → Open Serial to connect to the GNSS receiver

 - Enable desired visualisations in the Map Menu (Show Accuracy Points and Show HUD are the recommended minimum).
-Note that the contents of the HUD can be customised (Map → Options → HUD) and the order of the individual widgets can be modified by dragging the elements within the list.

 The recorded file (or any other type of supported log file) can then be loaded into Drongo Maps (File → Open File) to replay the drive in real-time (or in accelerated real-time, in reverse, etc).